Tech-Virus/phpCalculator/README.md

 # phpCalculator
 Just a simple php forms handling practice calculator with addition and division functionality

-# The code kinda be little messy because of incline CSS
+# The code kinda be little messy because of inline CSS